 But organizations that base their data protection strategy around the CSP tools from their provider appear to be paying a heavy price.
-Among healthcare respondents, 44% use CSP tools "all of the time" compared to 48% globally.
+Among manufacturing respondents, 32% use CSP tools "all of the time" compared to 48% globally.
 More frequent use of CSP tools is also associated with more operational downtime related to outages, application failures, human error, and even natural disasters.

-Areas where healthcare organizations were adversely impacted by ransomware attacks on data it holds in cloud environments include exposure of sensitive data/information (40%), permanent/ temporary loss of data (35%), financial loss-ransom payments (33%) and damage to reputation (28%).
+Areas where manufacturing organizations were adversely impacted by ransomware attacks on data it holds in cloud environments include exposure of sensitive data/information (41%), permanent/temporary loss of data (30%), financial lossransom payments (21%) and damage to reputation (24%).